franckalbinet/gis-training-jelsa/src/dem-raster.md

 These data are directly accessible and downloadable from QGIS via the "SRTM Downloader" plugin.
 Install this plugin.
 To use it you will need to create an account (free) at https://urs.earthdata.nasa.gov/

-In day 2, we have focused our analysis on the south-west part of Romania.
+In day 2, we have focused our analysis on the southeast part of Romania.
 We will continue analysing this region.

 Your task:
 * Open the following layer `data/gadm36_ROU_shp/gadm-rom-level1-sw.shp`